 - 1. Keep your weight uphill. - 2.
 Carefully apply the front brakes first, then carefully apply the rear brake.
-Do not apply the rear brake only or abruptly if you are rolling backwards, or the vehicle may overturn.
+Do not apply either brake abruptly if you are rolling backwards, or the vehicle may overturn.

 If the ATV continues sliding backwards: